functional-patterns/gof/README.md

 If something can be done, it does not mean it should be done.
 Each design pattern is evaluated if it makes sense to be used in functional programming.

 Value: Minor | Medium | Major

+## Analysis

+### Applicability

+If the _intention_ of the design pattern is meaningful in pure functional programming.
+For example Observer design pattern is used to notify changes in the subject object.
+Since immutability is one of the key concepts in functional programming, there is not much use for the design pattern.

+On the otherhand State design pattern deals with immutable state.
+At first glance it may look totally useless in functional programming.
+However when analysed further, the meaning of the pattern is to get rid of the if-then-else structure and replace it with an object.
+In functional programming there is also a lot of concepts involving a concept of 'state'.
+On of these is the state during a fold operation.
+The idea behind the State design pattern can be directly applied to a complex fold operation.

+If answer for this question is "No", then rest of the anylises criterias are omitted.
+The pattern simply does not work in functional programming.

+Value: Yes | No

+### Usefulness

+If something can be done, it does not mean it should be done.
+Each design pattern is evaluated if it makes sense to be used in functional programming.

+Value: Minor | Medium | Major

+### Structure

+Some design patterns are very trivial to implement in functional programming.
+For example Template Method is just a function which is then partially applied to do something usefull.
+On the other hand Iterator is way more complex to implement and understand.

+Value: Simple | Medium | Complex

+### Conclusion

+Short summary of the all above things with optional notes and remarks.

+### Examples

+If answer to the "applicability" was 'Yes', then a F# example is presented.
+Some of the examples are also implemented in Haskell.
+In these cases it is examined if typeclasses or other features missing from F# do any difference.